-3.4.1 SIGNAGE
+3.4.1 Signage

-No additional or new signage is to be installed by tenants in common use areas (including Check-in Facilities and associated queuing areas, boarding gate desks, concourse and retail areas) without approval from the Melbourne Airport Terminals Manager.
+No additional or new signage is to be installed by tenants in common use areas (including Check-in Facilities and associated queuing areas, boarding gate desks, concourse and retail areas) without approval from the Senior Manager, Terminals & Facilitation.
 In T2, Melbourne Airport will provide totem signage in check-in areas to delineate queue entry points.

 Installation of fixed signage requires permission through Melbourne Airport's permits process.
-Temporary or non-fixed signage requires the written approval of the Terminal Manager or Head of Aviation Operations.
+Temporary or non-fixed signage requires the written approval of the Senior Manager, Terminals & Facilitation or General Manager, Operations.